 Must sees?
 More than you can shake a hiking stick at.
 Here’s a sampling.
 Wildlife watching, starting with moose.
 You can even take a moose safari.
 As long as your eyes are wide open, take your car for a breathtaking view of the mountains on the High Peaks Scenic Byway, Grafton Notch Scenic Byway, or the Rangeley Lakes National Scenic Byway.

 When you come back to earth, spend time in the charming towns and villages.
 In addition to the hyphen, Lewiston-Auburn shares a rich heritage as mill and textile towns.
-Today you can share in the fun, entertainment and inspiration of the Great Falls Balloon Festival, Emerge Film Festival and the Dempsey Challenge run-walk.
+Today you can share in the fun, entertainment and inspiration of the Great Falls Balloon Festival, Emerge Film Festival and the Dempsey Challenge cycling event.

 There’s high culture at these elevations as well, including the performing arts of Celebration Barn, Deertrees Theater and the Stone Mountain Arts Center.
 And then there’s the region’s true hidden gem.
 Make that gems.
 As in the numerous active and abandoned mineral and gemstone quarries in the Oxford Hills Region and surrounding areas.
 You can even pan for gold in Coos Canyon.
 Whether you find gold or not, the canyon’s beauty is priceless.